Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/DOTS/2022-04-07-dive-into-ecs-1.md

 First, entities are populated by archetypes inside the memory.
 These archetypes not only describe the feature of entities but also group their data to increase the cache hit rate, which is the ultimate goal of the ECS framework.

 Inside archetypes, chucks form the underlying data structure of the archetype.
-Simply put, chunks are linked list **node** that point to the next chunk and contain contiguous entities data.
-Note that here I use a linked list node instead of a linked list.
+Simply put, chunks are linked list **nodes** or array list **elements** that point to the next chunk and contain contiguous entities data.
+Note that here I use linked list nodes (array list elements) instead of a linked list (array list).
 This is because the chunk itself uses contiguous memory to store entities data.
-But chunks are linked for archetype to search.
+But chunks are stored in another data structure for archetype to search.

 So why not use an entire array to store all the data inside one archetype?
 This is also the brightest decision.
 While entities may be instantiated and destroyed from time to time.
 Using a long array to manage all the entities may lead to gaps formed by destroyed entities.
 Using chunks to manage entities gives developers (I mean in Unity) more freedom to manage arrays individually.
 Which lower cache miss in return.
 I'll talk about that later.